Hosting & Sanctioning Events with the USRA

 - Low-water and high-water contingency plans

-- Eligible race craft (select all that apply): R2, R4, R6
+- Eligible race craft (R2, R4, R6)

 - Official event website

-- Proof of general liability insurance (carrier, limits, expiration)
+- Proof of general liability insurance

-- Confirmation that participants will be required to sign the USRA Participation Waiver
+- Confirmation of USRA Participation Waiver use

-- Sanctioning tier requested (Sanctioned / Listed)
+- Sanctioning tier requested

 - Website assistance requested (Y/N)

-Pathway C — Hosting the U.S. National Whitewater Raft Racing Championships
+Hosting the U.S. National Whitewater Raft Racing Championships

 Championship-status events are awarded annually to a Local Organizing Committee under a written Host Organization Memorandum of Understanding with the USRA.
-The MOU establishes a clear separation between USRA’s governance authority and the LOC’s operational role.
+The MOU establishes a clear separation between the USRA’s governance authority and the LOC’s operational role.

 Submission Requirements